Red rock arches in the deserts of Utah and Arizona

 Capitol Reef National Park

-Today, we embark on one of the most picturesque journeys of the entire route – travelling along Scenic Byway 12, where every turn reveals new vistas of the endless landscapes of the Grand Staircase-Escalante National Monument.
+Today we embark on one of the most picturesque journeys of the entire route – travelling along Scenic Byway 12, where every turn unveils new vistas of the boundless landscapes of Grand Staircase-Escalante National Monument.

-If we set off early and the weather permits, we'll pause for brief adventures along the way – from a stroll to the Escalante Natural Bridge, crossing through the river, to the longer yet stunning hike to the Lower Calf Creek Falls – a waterfall concealed within the desert.
+If we set out early and the weather is favourable, we'll make brief stops for adventures along the way – from a walk to Escalante Natural Bridge, crossing the river, to the longer yet impressive hike to Lower Calf Creek Falls – a waterfall hidden amidst the desert.

-In the afternoon, we reach Capitol Reef National Park, where we'll visit Panorama Point and Goosenecks Overlook – SPOTS from which Utah reveals its full splendour.
-If the road is too narrow for the campers, we can take a short walk on foot to the views.
+In the afternoon, we arrive at Capitol Reef National Park, where we'll visit Panorama Point and Goosenecks Overlook – places from which Utah reveals its full might.
+If the road is too narrow for campers, we can take a short walk to the viewpoints.

-In the evening, we rest at Duke Slick Rock RV Campground in Hanksville, but for the tireless ones, there’s a bonus – a sunset walk, in search of hidden SPOTS and those saturated colours that make Utah so magical.
+In the evening, we anticipate a rest at Duke Slick Rock RV Campground in Hanksville, but for the tireless, there's a bonus – a sunset stroll, seeking hidden spots and those vibrant hues that make Utah so magical.

 Day 7